RobyFerro/go-web-documentation/docs/middleware.md

   }
 }
 ```
-As described previously, middlewares can be used for pre/post processing requests and uses next.ServeHTTP method to forward the http request to the controller.
-You can choose to do something before or/and after this statement

-As you can see in the example above, middleware contains three different methods.
-The most important one is the Handle method that will contain the main middleware logic.
-The second and third methods are GetName and GetDescription, those are used in the Go-Web kernel in order to categorize every middleware and should not be edited.
+As you can see in the example above, middleware contains three different methods: `Handle`, `GetName` and `GetDescription`.

+* `Handle` is the method that is executed when the middleware is executed.
+* `GetName` returns the middleware name.
+* `GetDescription` returns the middleware description.

-Every middleware should have a constructor function that returns an instance of the current middleware.
-You can use this function to enable this middleware over specific routes or groups by adding it in the Middleware field of an HTTP router.
+Every middleware should have a 'factory' function that returns an instance of the current middleware.
+You can use this function to enable middlewares over specific routes or groups.
+Just add it in the Middleware field of an HTTP router.

 ```go title="Middleware in HTTPRouter"
 var AppRouter = register.HTTPRouter{